odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: External trade Other Info tab of a product.

-Finally, sign the invoice with the same process as a regular invoice, and click the :guilabel:`Process Now` button.
+Finally, confirm the invoice with the same process as a regular invoice, and click the :guilabel:`Send & Print` button to sign it.

 Delivery guide
 --------------